Firza Andika

-Firza Andika (born 11 May 1999) is an Indonesian professional footballer who plays as a left-back for Liga 1 club Persija Jakarta and the Indonesia national team.
+Firza Andika (born 11 May 1999) is an Indonesian professional footballer who plays as a left-back and midfielder for Liga 1 club Bhayangkara Presisi.

 Early career

 Firza started his football training at the age of nine at the Tasbi soccer school in his hometown of Medan in North Sumatra province.
 Before he graduated from high school, he moved to West Sumatra province to train at Semen Padang F.C.'s academy when the club was still playing in the top-tier of Indonesian football.
 He received his first call to the Indonesia national under-19 football team selection while he was here.

 Club career

 PSMS Medan

 Firza chose to return to his hometown upon his entry to professional football and joined Liga 1 club PSMS Medan in January 2018.

 He made his first-team debut for PSMS Medan when he was part of the starting lineup of a 2018 Liga 1 match against Persija Jakarta on 6 April 2018, in which PSMS won.
 However, he failed to help prevent his club from being relegated to Liga 2 at the end of the 2018 Liga 1 season.